 About the REST API

-The Snyk REST API is based on the JSON:API standard, defined in OpenAPI 3.0.3, and represents an evolutionary approach to API development, with each endpoint versioned (see the Versioning section on this page).
+The Snyk REST API is based on the JSON:API standard, defined in OpenAPI 3.0.3, and represents an evolutionary approach to API development, with each endpoint versioned.
+For more information, see the Versioning section on this page.

-Snyk is hosted in three main regions: US, EU and AU.
+Snyk is hosted in the following regions.
 Each region has its own base URL.
+Use the URL for your region when calling an API.

 RegionBase URL